hyphal-domenico/ewallace.github.io/manual/_posts/2023-12-08-lab-tips-tricks.md

   - include paperwork inside describing the contents
   - address it including the recipent's address on the front of the package, our address on the back of the package, both with contact phone numbers
   - seal the package
-  - take package to Roger Land stores during working hours
+  - take package to Physics stores during working hours
   - ask for a tracking number and email that to the recipient, along with a description of the contents

 For reagent requests from other labs (non-PO so non-P&M) use the address:

 Edward Wallace lab
-c/o Roger Land Stores
-University of Edinburgh
-School of Biological Sciences
+c/o School of Physics Stores
-G27 Roger Land Building
-Alexander Crum Brown Road
-Edinburgh
+James Clerk Maxwell Building
+Kings Buildings
+Peter Guthrie Tait Road
+EDINBURGH
+Midlothian
-EH9 3FF
+EH9 3FD
+UNITED KINGDOM

 This ensures the item is delivered to the right Stores and which is helpful for deliveries outside of core hours or to prevent it from going to engineering stores or anywhere else.